pagopa/developer-portal/.changeset/clever-toes-think.md

 "nextjs-website": patch
 ---

-Change in subtitle for webinar
+Change the subtitle of "Esplorando App IO: I messaggi a contenuto remoto" webinar